davidedmundson/plasmoid_loader/README.txt

 Out of process plasmoids

 Rollout plan:
-  - make bodge system for hosting random processes
+  - make bodge system for hosting random processes (DONE)

-  - make infra for hosting random custom content OOP in a proper organised way (see below)
+  - make infra for hosting random custom content OOP in a proper organised way (WIP)

   - make a process that mostly shoves existing content into this interface.
-Doesn't need to be API compatiable
+(WIP)

   - port some of our obscure kdeplasma-addons applet to use it (like binary-clock or something)